Menu

 About Hair & What To Look For In A Natural Shampoo Bar:

 To be clear, in this post, for the tips & the information I provide when talking about Shampoo Bars, I mean natural, SLS-Free shampoo bars.
-Many mainstream companies are jumping on this bandwagon -- including some purporting to be ‘all natural’ -- & are selling Shampoo Bars that are simply solid versions of their plastic-packaged liquid shampoos, bars that feature sodium-lauryl sulfate as the surfactant cleansing agent.
+Many mainstream companies are jumping on the ‘BAR’ bandwagon -- including some purporting to be ‘all natural’ -- & are selling Shampoo Bars that are simply solid versions of their plastic-packaged liquid shampoos, bars that feature sodium-lauryl sulfate as the surfactant cleansing agent.
 This type of bar is NOT what this post is referencing.
 For example, there is a very-well-known company from England that sells many shampoo & conditioner bars, each & everyone of which contains SLS as its first ingredient.
 Now this type of bar still reduces plastic waste & is easier to travel with, but the rest of this post does not pertain to these types of shampoo bars.
-It is to give information about natural, chemical-free shampoo bars & how to use them properly.
+It is to give information about natural, toxin-free shampoo bars & how to use them properly.
+Be sure to check your products & know what you are using.

 PictureYour Hair & Scalp Need An Acidic Environment.